Myrnohrad: History

 The historical predecessors of the city of Myrnohrad were two mining settlements formed near coal mines - Novoekonomichne (1911) and Hrodivka (1916).
 These two settlements were built in the early twentieth century on land leased from the rural communities of Novoekonomichne and Hrodivka villages.
+During the Ukrainian War of Independence, from 1917 to 1920, the settlements passed between various factions.
+Afterwards, they were administratively part of the Donets Governorate of Ukraine.
 In 1934, mine No. 5-6 (Hrodivka mine) was named after Georgi Dimitrov.

 From October 1941 to September 1943, the city was under the occupation of Nazi Germany during World War II.

 In 1966, probably as a result of prolonged heavy rains, a part of the mine 5/6 mine terricone in Myrnohrad collapsed, completely demolishing buildings on Sadova, Zhdanov, and Rozynska streets.
 Everyone who was in the buildings and nearby was killed.
 The authorities then hid the tragedy from the public.

 In 1972, the mining villages of Novoekonomichne and Dymytriv were united under the common name of Dymytriv.
 This mining town was named after the Bulgarian politician, the first communist ruler of Bulgaria, Georgi Dimitrov, in honor of his friendship with the Bulgarian people, whose representatives worked in the mines in the 1960s.
 In August 1990, Dimitrov was granted the status of a city of regional significance.